alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

   CC0.
 {% endslide_captioned %}

-they've misplace your you discover your trust in this place you never trust somebody again and I don't necessarily think that's true taken as an example VW
+ taken as an example VW
 I'm sure many of you in this room may be familiar with the VW emission scandal about two years ago they were caught